-Notes: p values are held in parentheses; InETR represents effective tax rate; L.InETR represents lag of effective tax rate; CurETR represents current effective tax rate; L.CurETR represents lag of current effective tax rate; ROE represents return on equity; L.roe represents lag of the return on equity; ROA represents return on asset; L.roa represents lag of the return on asset; Tobinsq represents Tobins Q; L.Intobinsq represents the lag of Intobinsq; da represents earnings management; L.da represents lag of earnings management; CorpTrans represents corporate transparency; L.CorpTrans represents lag of corporate transparency; NED represents non-executive directors in the firms; BGD measures board gender diversity; BoardSize represents board size; InstOwn is a dummy variable for institutional ownership; ForLoc is a dummy variable that indicates if foreign owners own a firm or not; CSR is a measure for the corporate social responsibility of the firm; FinConst is a measure of financial constraint; PolConn is a dummy that depicts the political connection level of the firm; TaxRisk (sdofetr) represents tax risk; InvIntsty represents inventory intensity; GrthPrspct is a measure for growth prospect; CapStr represents capital structure; FirmSize represents the size of the firm; Liquidity represents the liquidity of the firm; FirmAge is a measure the age of the firm.
+Notes: p values are held in parentheses; InETR represents effective tax rate; L.InETR represents lag of effective tax rate; CurETR represents current effective tax rate; L.CurETR represents lag of current effective tax rate; ROE represents return on equity; L.roe represents lag of the return on equity; ROA represents return on asset; L.Intobinsq represents the lag of Intobinsq; da represents earnings management; L.da represents lag of earnings management; CorpTrans represents corporate transparency; L.CorpTrans represents lag of corporate transparency; NED represents non-executive directors in the firms; BGD measures board gender diversity; BoardSize represents board size; InstOwn is a dummy variable for institutional ownership; ForLoc is a dummy variable that indicates if foreign owners own a firm or not; CSR is a measure for the corporate social responsibility of the firm; FinConst is a measure of financial constraint; PolConn is a dummy that depicts the political connection level of the firm; TaxRisk (sdofetr) represents tax risk; InvIntsty represents inventory intensity; GrthPrspct is a measure for growth prospect; CapStr represents capital structure; FirmSize represents the size of the firm; Liquidity represents the liquidity of the firm; FirmAge is a measure the age of the firm.
+Source: Field Data (2022)

-The pairwise correlations between the explanatory variables are in low-to moderate magnitudes.
+The pairwise correlations between the explanatory variables are in lowto moderate magnitudes.
 It largely suggests that the models specified in the study could contain these essential new plausible predictors without any issue of multicollinearity.
 Thus, including these regressors in the various specified models was appropriate.